estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Domesticated Species.md

 - Associated with water cycles and renewal in spiritual practices
 - Development of specialized eel-farming techniques passed through family lineages
 - Enabled permanent settlements in wetland environments

 ---

+## **7. Wallabies: The Managed Game**

+**Species:** _Macropus agilis_ (Agile Wallaby)

+**Time of Domestication:** ~84,000 BCE (Late Period)

+### **Natural Traits Utilized:**

+- **Adaptability:** Ability to thrive in various environments from forests to grasslands
+- **Efficient Water Usage:** Evolved for survival in semi-arid conditions
+- **Reproductive Efficiency:** High breeding rate allowing sustainable population management
+- **Manageable Size:** Large enough to provide substantial meat but small enough to handle

+### **Domestication Process:**

+- **Habitat Management:**
+  - Creation of specialized grazing areas through controlled burning
+  - Development of water points to concentrate populations in desired regions
+  - Establishment of shelter spaces to protect from predators and weather
+- **Semi-domestication Approach:**
+  - Unlike fully domesticated species, wallabies remained semi-wild
+  - Managed herds through strategic culling rather than controlled breeding
+  - Minimalist intervention allowing natural behaviors to continue

+### **Uses in Society:**

+- **Meat Source:** Primary protein source for cassowary communities in arid regions
+- **Hide Production:** Skin and fur used for clothing, containers, and decorative items
+- **Territory Extension:** Their management allowed cassowaries to establish settlements in drier environments
+- **Ecosystem Management:** Wallaby grazing patterns used to maintain desired vegetation

+### **Cultural Significance:**

+- Represented a different relationship with nature than full domestication
+- Associated with adaptability and resilience in cassowary culture
+- Development of specialized hunting rituals and sustainable harvest practices
+- Enabled expansion into territories that couldn't support intensive agriculture

+---